Classic Timeline: 1 | 2, 3, 4/F/Final

 - Fatal Flaw: Between his "brothers", Thurisuz is the most prone and quickest to anger; this serves to be his un-doing (see Laser-Guided Karma).

 - Laser-Guided Karma: In Original Generation 2, Thurisuz goes ballistic on Arado after the disastrous results of Operation Plantagenet at Langley because, as revealed over the course of the game, he really hates the fact his genetic structure is based off of an Idiot Hero.
 Thurisuz almost succeeds, but Seolla Schweizer regains her memories of Arado at the last minute and ends up Taking the Bullet, but without the lethality.
 Thurisuz is stunned, while Ansuz calmly explains Thurisuz's pummeling on Arado is basically a form of "shock therapy" on Seolla.
 In short, his attempts winds up helping Arado rescue Seolla from Agilla's Mind Manipulation.
-To add insult to injury, the next action Arado and Seolla take is to "demonstrate" their Combination Attack on Thurisuz, getting him Killed Off for Real.
+To add insult to injury, the next action Arado and Seolla take is to "demonstrate" their Combination Attack on Thurisuz, getting him Killed Off for Real in the GBA continuity or forcing him to retreat in OGs (he dies later in Earth Cradle).

 The eldest and first creation of the Machinery Children, Egret creates him in Original Generation using knowledge and know-how obtained from the "Boosted Children" of Adler Koch and Agilla, and the "W-Series" of the Shadow-Mirror.
 In contrast to the hot-headed Thurisuz and quick-to-judge Ansuz, Uruz is far more level-headed and calm than his brothers.